souriya777/spotify-mobile-svelte/README.md

 ✅✅✅ GOAL : MOST API CALLS ✅✅✅

-- fix(player): resolve "flash" when seek position
+- manage pause
+- feat(player): autoplay when click on next/previous

+- refactor(namming): rename "Spotify\*"
 - feat(player): what is default queue ?
 - feat(player): can set volume of device
-- feat(player): autoplay when click on next/previous
 - feat(player): merge sync-playbackstate & sync-track ? (redundant infos)
+- feat(player): can manage other players

 - sync : what and when ?
   -- sync playbackState